 It’s been frustrating for Jones and the team, as both sides know what he’s fully capable of when he’s healthy and playing well on the field:

-“Frustrating,” said head coach Chuck Pagano at OTA’s Tuesday.
+"“Frustrating,” said head coach Chuck Pagano at OTA’s Tuesday.
 “For him and for all of us.
 I don’t think anyone needs to mention a word.
 I think there’s enough out there, and he understands that he’s missed some time.
-Injuries happen and all of that stuff, and it’s not something that any of us anticipated.”
+Injuries happen and all of that stuff, and it’s not something that any of us anticipated.”“He’s got all the talent in the world, and we know that.
+He’s got to get healthy.
+He’s got to get back on the field and be the player that he can be.
+He knows that he can be, and we know that he can be.”"

 At 6’3″, 320 pounds, Jones has immense size and strength, but is blessed with surprisingly quick feet, which allows him to be an impact player against both the run and passing game:

-“On 1st and 2nd down base defense, he can be as disruptive 3-technique as there is in the league,” added Pagano.
+"“On 1st and 2nd down base defense, he can be as disruptive 3-technique as there is in the league,” added Pagano.
 “As much sub-defense as you’re playing on 1st and 2nd down now versus all the 3-wide groupings that you’re getting, he gives you an inside, 2-technique to 3-technique.
-Takes care of the run game as well as gives you some inside push as far as the pass rush goes.”
+Takes care of the run game as well as gives you some inside push as far as the pass rush goes.”“So again, he’s just got to get back healthy and get back out there and get his legs back underneath him and his confidence back and start playing.”"

 In that sense, Jones appears to be one of the wildcards for the Colts defensive line.
 If healthy, he has the physical tools to be a definite difference-maker along their defensive line.